 The Task Force on Climate-related Financial Disclosures (TCFD) was established in December 2015 by the Financial Stability Board, which includes participants representing central banks, financial regulatory authorities and finance ministries from major countries.
 The TCFD requests companies to use multiple climate scenarios to evaluate the climate-related risks and opportunities to their business and to assess and disclose the financial impact.
-Various international initiatives have also been launched, such as Science Based Targets (SBT), which calls for corporate emissions reduction goals designed to meet the 1.5℃ target, and RE100, which calls for companies to source 100% of the electricity they use from renewable energy.
+Various international initiatives have also been launched, such as the Science Based Targets initiative (SBTi), which calls for corporate emissions reduction goals designed to meet the 1.5℃ target, and RE100, which calls for companies to source 100% of the electricity they use from renewable energy.
 Furthermore, CDP (*1), which runs the global disclosure system for investment that takes into account Environmental, Social and Governance (ESG) factors, requests that companies reduce GHG emissions by at least 2.1% year-on-year through voluntary efforts.

 An international not-for-profit organization providing the only global system for companies and cities to measure, disclose, manage, and share vital environmental information.
 CDP works with major institutional investors around the world to encourage companies to disclose their impact on the environment and natural resources and to adopt measures that mitigate the impact.

 GHG Emissions Reductions are a Critical Issue for the Fujitsu Group